 Let’s face it: Colleges receive applications from tons of very qualified students — far more than they can possibly admit.
 If a decision comes down to you and one other student with similar grades, SAT scores, etc., your letters of recommendation can provide insight into your best qualities and personality to (hopefully) give you the edge.

 If you have a weak spot in your application like less-than-ideal SAT scores or minimal extracurriculars, a great letter of recommendation can help highlight your strengths and minimize that weakness.

 Whom should I ask for letters of recommendation?

 In general, you want to ask for letters of recommendation from teachers who know you well, like you, and are familiar enough with your work to provide a lot of detail.
 Letters from people who don’t know you as well will sound off and can do more harm than good.
 Ideally, ask those who teach a core subject, or one directly related to your intended major.
 Focus on those who have taught you most recently.
 They’ll have the freshest memories to draw on when writing their letters.

 If you need letters from more than one teacher, think of teachers who can speak to different aspects of your character/work habits.
 For example, if you always excelled in English but worked hard to get good grades in math, those teachers will have different perspectives on your strengths.
-Your letters of recommendation will highlight different, positive aspects of your character.
+The letters of recommendation they write would highlight different, positive aspects of your character.

 How do I ask for a letter of recommendation?